ateucher/useful_code/README.md

-This contains some useful r functions and code snippets.
+This contains some useful R functions and code snippets.